 In fact, legislation is currently pending that would grant workers’ compensation benefits to healthcare workers, first responders and corrections officers in South Carolina.

 As we continue to monitor legislation and executive orders regarding workers’ comp and COVID-19, our team is here to help.
-Equipped with trusted legal advice about your work-related injury or illness, we will work hard to get you the workers’ compensation benefits you’re entitled to.
+Equipped with trusted legal advice about your work-related injury or illness, our Charleston law firm will work hard to get you the workers’ compensation benefits you’re entitled to.

-If you believe you contracted coronavirus at work or have suffered a workplace injury in North Charleston, Mount Pleasant, or the surrounding areas, call Hoffman Law Firm to schedule your free consultation today.
+If you believe you contracted coronavirus at work or have suffered a workplace injury in the Charleston area or surrounding regions, call our South Carolina attorneys at Hoffman Law Firm to schedule your free consultation today.